BMC-CS-340/BMC-CS-340.github.io/policies.md

 ### Materials
-The main text is Data Structures and Algorithms by Goodrich, Tamassia and Goldwasser as the required text.
+The main text is Algorithm Design by Jon Kleinberg and Eva Tardos as the required text.

 ### Homework
 Homework assignments are a required part of the course.
-Homeworks will be released at the latest Sunday evenings and will be due the following Thursday evening.
+Homeworks will be due Mondays before class.
 Each student must submit each homework independently, but you are encouraged to discuss problems with other students and course staff.

-#### Late days
+#### Late Work Policy
-Homeworks may be submitted a maximum of two days late.
-After two days, the submission will be closed and assignments will no longer be accepted.
-For each day your assignment is late, 10 points will be deducted.
-However, emergencies and unforeseen circumstances inevitably arise.
-If you are requesting an extension for an unforeseen emergency, please email the professor.
-Briefly state why you are requesting the extension and a proposed date for submitting the assignment.
-Poor planning or heavy work loads in other courses are not valid reasons for extensions.
+Because of the weekly problem sets, late submissions inevitably “eat” into the next set.
+You are better off turning in what you have already done (incomplete as it may be) by the deadline and focusing your efforts on the next set.
+Late begets later and thus the class has a general “no late work” policy, except for circumtsances beyond your control.
+All extensions must be requested at least 24 hours in advance of the deadline.
+Extensions will be granted based on individual circumstances.
+Time-management related problems are not valid reasons for extensions.
+Work handed in late without a previously granted extension may not be accepted.

 ### Labs
 There are weekly labs.
-The labs are designed to be a space where you will get more experience programming.
+The labs are designed to be a space where you can practice your skills and apply them to the assignments.

 ### Academic Integrity

 At Bryn Mawr, we assume students are trustworthy and work with honesty and integrity.
 [Look here for information about Bryn Mawr’s Honor Code](https://www.brynmawr.edu/inside/offices-services/deans-office/academic-community-integrity).

-As you progress in this course, you will see that programming is a creative process, similar to writing.
-The same problem can be solved in multiple ways.
-It’s essential that you develop your own skills for developing algorithms and implementing them through programs.

-#### Academic Integrity in Computer Science

-**Discussing ideas and approaches to problems with others on a general level is fine (in fact, we encourage you to discuss general strategies with each other), but you should never read anyone else’s code or let anyone else read your code.*

-* All code you submit should be your own with the following permissible exceptions: code distributed in class, and code found in the course text book.
-In these cases, you should always include detailed comments that indicates on which parts of the assignment you received help, and what your sources were.

-* Please don’t hesitate to ask the awesome teaching assistants (TAs) for help.
-They provide TA hours most week nights and are excellent mentors!

-* Please discuss the readings and associated topics with each other.
-Work together to understand the material.
-Reading groups to discuss the material are highly recommended — we will explore many ideas and it helps to have multiple people working together to understand them.

-* It is fine to discuss the topics covered in the homeworks, to discuss approaches to problems, and to sketch out general solutions.
-However, you MUST write up the homework answers, solutions, and programs individually without sharing specific details, mathematical results, program code, etc.

-* Under NO circumstances should you share computer code with another student.
-Similarly, you are **not permitted to use code found on the internet for any of your assignments**.

-* Exams, of course, must be your own individual work.
+### Collaboration Policy
+It is your responsibility to understand and follow the collaboration policy in this class.
+The goal of the policy is to encourage collaboration while ensuring that you and your classmates really engage in earning how to solve the challenging problems you’ll see in this course.
+If you are ever uncertain if collaboration or certain sources are allowed, you should ask the professor.

+You are encouraged to discuss the lecture material and the labs and problems with other students, subject to the following restriction: the only “product” of your discussion should be your memory/understanding of it - you may not write up solutions together, or exchange written work or computer files.
+The group project is the only exception to this- in this case, these collaboration rules apply to students outside of your group and you may freely work closely with students within your group.
+Collaboration is not allowed on examinations or quizzes.

+You should not use outside sources (the internet, AI tools, other textbooks, students not in this class, etc.).
+Code should not be copied without permission from the author.
+If permission is given, code should be cited at the location it is used with a comment.
+If your solution is inspired by any outside resources (I understand that sometimes it is hard to not see things), you MUST cite.

 ### Academic Accommodations